BStaff1986/Dataquest-Assignments/README.md

 </tr>
 <tr>
 <td colspan="4">
-Datasets containing information about New York City schools including class sizes, SAT scores, racial demographics and survey results are imported and cleaning.
+Datasets containing information about New York City schools including class sizes, SAT scores, racial demographics and survey results are imported and cleaned.
 Correlations between SAT scores and all other numerical dataset values are calculated and visualized with a heatmap.
 Schools are grouped by district with their reported safety scores averaged and then plotted onto a map with color-coordinated dots.
 Skewness seen on the map graphic is then visualized with a graphic of a probability density function.<p>

 Libraries used:<p>
 <li>pandas</li>